rust-skia/depot_tools/recipes/README.recipes.md

   * new_contents_by_file_path: Dict of the new contents with file path as the key.
   * commit_msg: Description to add to the CL.
+  * params: A list of additional ChangeInput specifiers, with format 'key=value'.
   * submit: Should land this CL instantly.

 Returns: